 - About Opal

-There are 3 main types of Natural Australian Opal, Boulder Opal, Black Opal and White Opal.
-Natural Opal is the only opal to wear.
+There are 3 main types of natural Australian Opal, White Opal, Black Opal and Boulder Opal.

 Crystal Opal is the name given to opal that is crystal clear when held up to the light.
 In bigger pieces this can produce beautiful colour when worn on the body, however smaller pieces must be inlayed into jewellery to create the vibrant colours.
 We have a great range of inlay jewellery, hand made by Harri, available in store or on this site.
 Shop in our secure online store for Crystal Opals.

 As opal is refracting light, the colour in an opal can vary immensly, in fact opal can have every colour we know of.
 It can have colours varying from blue to green, and purple to the more valuable red, orange and yellow.
 The colours your opal displays plays an important part in the value of the opal.
 Interesting patterns also increase the value of an Opal.

 Opal is made up of silica sphere clusters and the size and arrangement of these spheres determines the colours and flash of the opal.
 The smaller silica shperes produce the blue colours and the larger silica spheres produce the orange and red colours.
 Interstingly the size of the wavelength of the light must match the size of the silica sphere in order to produce that particulaur colour in opal.
 As opal has an amorphous structure of silica it produces varying colours in every single stone.